mramshaw/ML_with_SciPy/README.md

 Outliers (see __sepal-width__) show as circles (although in the tutorial, they show as __+__ symbols).

-Wikipedia has a great diagram showing Box-and-whisper plots contrasted with Probability Density Functions:
+Wikipedia has a great diagram showing Box-and-whisker plots contrasted with Probability Density Functions:

 ![Box-and-whisker Plots contrasted with Probability Density Functions](images/Boxplot_vs_PDF.svg)